twitter/finagle/guide/_sources/Quickstart.txt

 Now we're ready to create an HTTP proxy!
 Notice the symmetry above: servers *provide* a `Service`, while a client *uses* it.
-Indeed, an HTTP proxy can be constructed by just replacing the service we defined with one that was imported with a `Httpx.newService`:
+Indeed, an HTTP proxy can be constructed by just replacing the service we defined with one that was imported with a `Http.newService`:

 .. includecode:: code/quickstart/Proxy.scala
    :language: scala